cjungmann/schemafw/userguide/CreateNewSite.md

    To facilitate copy-and-paste of the commands, define the _MyUser_, _MyPassword_, and _MyDatabase_ in your shell environment like this, replacing the sample values with your own values.
+Note that these values are not saved anywhere, they are simply used to replace placeholders in the copy-and-paste commands in the next section.

    ~~~
    MyUser=root